Ouxsoft/LHTML/README.md

 | "TestElement" | `TestElement` |

 #### Modules
 Modules are the worker bees of LHTML5.
-They are objects that do what needs to be done to modify the document.
+They are objects that complete logic to modify the document.
 They receive instruction from the documents args and the configuration.
 Potential uses of LHTML5 modules include, but are not limited to:

 + reduce architectural debt and clutter of redundant elements present across multiple pages;
 + extend backend features to frontend WYSIWYG users;